On the Capacity of the Noncausal Relay Channel: Problem Formulation and Known Results

-The noncausal relay channel was initially studied by El~Gamal, Hassanpour, and Mammen~\cite{Hassanpour07}, who established the following lower bounds and cutset upper bound on the capacity $C_{\infty}$. \begin{itemize} \item Decode--forward (DF) lower bound:
+The noncausal relay channel was initially studied by El~Gamal, Hassanpour, and Mammen~\cite{Hassanpour07}, who established the following lower bounds on the capacity $C_{\infty}$.
+The cutset upper bound on the capacity $C_\infty$ is due to~\cite[Theorem 16.6]{Kim}. \begin{itemize} \item Decode--forward (DF) lower bound:

 \item Partial decode--forward (PDF) lower bound: